 \section{Abstract}

-We consider a monopolist that is selling $n$ items to a single additive buyer, where the buyer's values for the items are drawn according to independent distributions $F_1, F_2,\ldots,F_n$ that possibly have unbounded support.
-It is well known that --- unlike in the single item case --- the revenue-optimal auction (a pricing scheme) may be complex, sometimes requiring a continuum of menu entries.
-It is also known that simple auctions with a finite bounded number of menu entries can extract a constant fraction of the optimal revenue.
-Nonetheless, the question of the possibility of extracting an arbitrarily high fraction of the optimal revenue via a finite menu size remained open.
+Consider a monopolist selling $n$ items to an additive buyer whose item values are drawn from independent distributions $F_1,F_2,\ldots,F_n$ possibly having unbounded support.
+Unlike in the single-item case, it is well known that the revenue-optimal selling mechanism (a pricing scheme) may be complex, sometimes requiring a continuum of menu entries.
+Also known is that simple mechanisms with a bounded number of menu entries can extract a constant fraction of the optimal revenue.
+Nonetheless, whether an arbitrarily high fraction of the optimal revenue can be extracted via a bounded menu size remained open.

-In this paper, we give an affirmative answer to this open question, showing that for every $n$ and for every $\varepsilon>0$, there exists a complexity bound $C=C(n,\varepsilon)$ such that auctions of menu size at most $C$ suffice for obtaining a $(1-\varepsilon)$ fraction of the optimal revenue from \emph{any} $F_1,\ldots,F_n$.
-We prove upper and lower bounds on the revenue approximation complexity $C(n,\varepsilon)$, as well as on the deterministic communication complexity required to run an auction that achieves such an approximation.
+We give an affirmative answer: for every $n$ and $\varepsilon>0$, there exists $C=C(n,\varepsilon)$ s.t.\ mechanisms of menu size at most $C$ suffice for obtaining $(1-\varepsilon)$ of the optimal revenue from \emph{any} $F_1,\ldots,F_n$.
+We prove upper and lower bounds on the revenue-approximation complexity $C(n,\varepsilon)$ and on the deterministic communication complexity required to run a mechanism achieving such an approximation.